timn/ha-solarflow/README.md

 capture.
 The FritzBox can do that and that's what I have used.
 Go to [http://fritz.box/support.lua](http://fritz.box/support.lua).
 Then find the packet capturing option and follow the link.
-Hit "Start" for the Internet uplink.
-It will start downloadig a file that contains the captured packets.
+Hit "Start" for the Internet up-link.
+It will start downloading a file that contains the captured packets.

 Then go to the SolarFlow and push the IOT button to disconnect it.
 The press it again to connect again.